datenstrom/yellow/STYLEGUIDE.md

 * Use HTML at the beginning of a line to add additional link targets,
   e.g. `<a id="settings-page"></a>`, `<a id="settings-files"></a>`.
 * Give multiple examples for users to copy/paste, if unsure add more examples.
-* Don't use the words "easy, fast, flexible, user-friendly", anyone can claim that.
+* Don't use the words "easy, flexible, user-friendly".

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).